Monday 7 October 1940

 - Completely embargo all U.S. trade with Japan, in collaboration with a similar embargo imposed by the British Empire

 The McCollum Memo and its interpretation/use are quite controversial topics.
 There are no clear answers on what effect, if any, it may have had on US strategy.
-Possibilities - refuted by some major historians - are that it either gave the US military some ideas about provoking Japan into war, or perhaps just reflected thinking common in the Navy at the time.
+Possibilities - refuted by some major historians - are that it either gave the US military some ideas about provoking Japan into war or perhaps just reflected thinking common in the Navy at the time.
 However, the McCollum Memo undeniably did exist and any evidence of its influence or lack thereof is entirely circumstantial.
 In other words: we just don't know what it really means in terms of later historical events.

 Besides the entirely coincidental McCollum Memo and the Japanese protest previously mentioned, there is a third related development in the Pacific Theater.
 Admiral James O. Richardson, Commander in Chief, United States Fleet (CinCUS), arrives in DC for conferences with President Roosevelt and others.
 The topic is the stationing of the US Pacific fleet at Pearl Harbor.
 Richardson is the key military figure who thinks that Hawaii is unsuited to being the base of the US Pacific Fleet.
 He considers the Pearl Harbor base to be underdeveloped and vulnerable.
 For those looking for subtle coincidences in history, today is a good start.

-German Military: Reinhard Gehlen, a liaison officer to Army Commander-in-Chief Field Marshal Walther von Brauchitsch, transfers over to an operations post on the staff of Army Chief of Staff General Franz Halder.
+German Military: Reinhard Gehlen, a liaison officer to Army Commander-in-Chief Field Marshal Walther von Brauchitsch, transfers over to an operations planning post on the staff of Army Chief of Staff General Franz Halder.
 Gehlen is heading for a key intelligence position in the planning and execution of Operation Barbarossa.
 Gehlen also is considered to be a legendary figure in the post-war West German Bundeswehr.
-He definitely is a key player in the shadowy spy business both during the war and afterwards.
+He definitely is a key player in the shadowy spy business both during the war and afterward.

 |Cleveland Indians pitcher Bob Feller uses a fancy home movie camera at Crosley Field in Cincinnati during the World Series, The Reds take the game against the Tigers 4-0, to even the series at 3 games apiece.
 7 October 1940.|